 - How about a small startup?
 A plain, solid-colored t-shirt and long pants might be more suitable.

 Still uncertain?
 Dress up rather than down!
 I can’t remember the number of times I saved myself the embarrassment by dressing up professionally rather than throwing on an old shirt in the closet.
+Don’t take this video call tip lightly.
 Do yourself a favor and look sharp!

 What you wear speaks VOLUMES about your personality!

 Here’s what to AVOID wearing for a video call:

 - Patterns or stripes: They never look good on camera.